mendesfsweden/MilestoneProject4/README.md

 ## User Experience (UX)

+This project is a sports nutrition supplements e-commerce web application.
+The main goal is to allow users to register a profile and purchase the products avaiable.
+The business/store owner can access, archive, edit or add products to the database through the Admin interface.

 ### User Stories

 note: in order to make a purchase, users have to be registered and logged in.